-65.2.9.2 Pseudocolumns Expressions in the using clause of a plot statement can refer to additional bookkeeping values in addition to the actual data values contained in the input file.
+65.2.16.2 Pseudocolumns Expressions in the using clause of a plot statement can refer to additional bookkeeping values in addition to the actual data values contained in the input file.
 These are contained in "pseudocolumns".

-column(0) The sequential order of each point within a data set.
+- column(0) The sequential order of each point within a data set.

 The counter starts at 0 and is reset by two sequential blank records.
-The shorthand form \$0 is available. column(-1) This counter starts at 0 and is reset by a single blank line.
-This corresponds to the data line in array or grid data. column(-2) The index number of the current data set within a file that contains multiple data sets.
-See 'index'.
+The shorthand form \$0 is available. - column(-1) This counter starts at 0 and is reset by a single blank line.

+This corresponds to the data line in array or grid data.

-65.2.9.3 Xticlabels Axis tick labels can be generated via a string function, usually taking a data column as an argument.
+65.2.16.3 Xticlabels Axis tick labels can be generated via a string function, usually taking a data column as an argument.
 The simplest form uses the data column itself as a string.
 That is, xticlabels(N) is shorthand for xticlabels(stringcolumn(N)).
 This example uses the contents of column 3 as x-axis tick labels.